 Do you want to be a 911 operator?

 Apply to become an emergency communications specialist with the Orlando Police Department.
-911 operators answer emergency and non-emergency calls for fire, medical and aircraft services.
+911 operators answer emergency and non-emergency calls for police.

-Salary: Starting pay is $15.87 per hour.
-The probationary period lasts six-months.
-Employees receive a 7% salary increase after one-year.
+Salary: Starting pay is $18.03 hourly/$37,502 yearly.
+The probationary period lasts one year.
+Employees receive a 7% salary increase after certifying in their second position.

-Personal leave: Three weeks of vacation per year and six paid holidays.
+Personal leave: Three weeks of vacation per year and seven paid holidays.

 Training: Classroom and on-the-job training is provided, including required certifications.
 It generally takes three years to complete training in all positions.